yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/kubernetes.md

 ## Prerequisites

 You must have a Kubernetes cluster that has [Helm](https://helm.sh/) configured.
-If you have not installed Helm client and server (aka Tiller) yet, follow the instructions [here](https://docs.helm.sh/using_helm/#installing-helm).

 The Yugabyte Platform (YugaWare) Helm chart documented here has been tested with the following software versions: